stokingerl/the-brendan-term/README.md

 # hyper-brendan
 Hyper plug in for THE BRENDAN as your terminal background.

-Shows a new gif with each window
+Shows a new image with each window

 # Install
 Install [Hyper](https://hyper.is)